serverless/serverless-python-requirements/README.md

 #### Option not to strip binaries

 In some cases, stripping binaries leads to problems like "ELF load command address/offset not properly aligned", even when done in the Docker environment.
-You can still slim down the package without `*.so` files with
+You can still slim down the package without `*.so` files with:

 ```yaml
 custom: